Manh07/LV3_003_tai_xe_ngu_gat/data/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 1188 images.
-Objects are annotated in YOLOv8 format.
+Objects-XIJF are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
-* Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 512x512 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
 * 50% probability of horizontal flip
-* Random brigthness adjustment of between -40 and +40 percent
+* Random rotation of between -7 and +7 degrees
-* Salt and pepper noise was applied to 2.51 percent of pixels
+* Salt and pepper noise was applied to 1.01 percent of pixels